benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 <h4>Standard library additions</h4>

-<p>The Go's standard library is large and fairly stable; in Go&nbsp;1.15
+<p>Go's standard library is large and fairly stable; in Go&nbsp;1.15
 only relatively minor features were added.</p>

 <p>The standard library's <tt>testing</tt> package is quite minimalist